Bennett Wallaby

 Diet - Happy Hopper is a main staple in our wallabies diets.
 This is a food supplement with a special blend of whole cereal grains, protein, minerals and vitamins.
 This food is fortified with added vitamin E and selenium.
 They also receive a variety of greens, diced sweet potato, and rabbit pellets.
 When bottle raising wallabies, Esbilac milk is given to them.
 This milk gives them milk proteins they need along with vitamins, minerals, and amino acids to help their bodies grow and develop properly.

 Enrichment - Our Bennett’s Wallabies receive plenty of one-on-one socialization with campers during the summer and our animal team in the off-season.
-We encourage occasionally scatter feeding so that animals will forage for food.
-Campers have made special fruit popsicles and other special fruit treats for our wallabies!
+We often scatter feed to encourage animals to fill their time foraging for food.
+Campers will sometimes make enrichment toys, fruit popsicles and other special treats for our wallabies!